Visual cliff: Maternal signaling

-On the contrary, in the absence of depth, most of the babies crossed regardless of the mother's facial expressions.
+In contrast, when the visual cliff effect was absent, most of the babies crossed regardless of the mother's facial expressions.
 This suggests that babies look to their mother's emotional expressions for advice most often when they are uncertain about the situation.
 Joseph J. Campos research focuses on facial expressions between the caregiver and infant.
-Specifically his researcher shows that the infants will not crawl if the caregiver expresses a signal of distress.
+Specifically his research shows that the infants will not crawl if the caregiver expresses a signal of distress.
 If the caregiver gives the infant a positive facial expression the child is more likely to crawl across the visual cliff.

 Non-human experiments

 Before Gibson and Walk conducted their study with human infants, multiple experiments were conducted using rats, one-day-old chicks, newborn kids, kittens, pigs, adult chickens, dogs, lambs, and monkeys.
 Overall, most species would avoid the deep side of the visual cliff, some right after being born.
 The first visual cliff experiment was conducted with rats who were raised in the dark and in the light.
 The results were that both groups of rats would walk all over the shallow and deep parts of the cliff without an issue, which surprised Gibson, Walk, and Thomas Tighe (a research assistant).
 A later experiment with kittens raised in the dark and then placed on the visual cliff showed that depth perception was not innate in all species as the kittens would walk on either side of the visual cliff.
 After six days of being in the light, the kittens would avoid the deep side of the visual cliff (Rodkey, 2015).
 Later researchers conducted experiments using other species.